ISFB Certificate Credits

 Developing skills to meet challenges: interview with Mr Leuenberger

-"Offering our customers support that meets their expectations, and giving our staff the means to ensure their employability over the long term, whatever their job or function, is clearly one of our priorities."
+"Providing our customers with support that meets their expectations and giving our staff the means to ensure their long-term employability, regardless of their job or position, is clearly one of our priorities."

 Read the interview